amZotti/TimeWizard/README.md

 <a href="http://imgur.com/R9bmYiT"><img src="http://i.imgur.com/R9bmYiT.png" title="source: imgur.com" /></a>
 <a href="https://github.com/amZotti/Java-Challenges">Success!</a>

-<p>The alias timewizard_all will process all files of a given file type
+<p>timewizard_all will process all files of a given file type
 within whatever directory you are currently in.
 All these files will be committed on their own day.</p>